This site is under construction; further topics to come will include SAT/AP/Umbrella Schools/ENIC/Planning/Transcripts

 [Please note that a HSD is not the same as a GED.
 The GED (General Educational Development) is a separate test for those who didn’t finish high school traditionally but who want to demonstrate equivalent academic ability.]

-A credit is a way of measuring how much coursework a student has completed in a given subject.
+A credit is a way of measuring how much work a student has completed in a given subject.
 It’s like a unit of academic currency.
-Schools require a certain number of credits in each subject—and overall—to issue a High School Diploma.
+Schools require a certain number of credits in each subject to issue a High School Diploma.

-Yes.
-UK home-educated students are not required to follow the National Curriculum or UK exam pathways.
-Families are free to choose an alternative educational route, including an American-style high school programme, provided a suitable education is being offered.
+Home-educated students in the United Kingdom are not required to follow the National Curriculum or UK exam pathways.
+Under UK law*, families are free to choose an alternative educational route instead of state school provided a suitable education is being offered.
+An American-style high school programme is suitable education.

+Official recognition can be through umbrella schools and/or SATs and APs.
 Recognition is about outcomes, not systems.
-Universities assess qualifications based on what they represent academically, not where they originate.
+For instance, universities assess qualifications based on what they represent academically, not where they originate.

 In the US system, transcripts are typically created by the school.
 For home-educated students, this role is often taken by parents, sometimes with the support of an umbrella school or programme provider.

-American universities are accustomed to reviewing parent-issued transcripts, provided they are clear, consistent and academically credible.
-In the UK, however, an ENIC Statement of Comparability is particularly helpful to show equivalency.
+In the UK, an ENIC Statement of Comparability is particularly helpful to show equivalency to the UK education system.
 I strongly advise using an umbrella school (using records kept by the parent) to issue the transcript and diploma as ENIC will not consider parent-issued transcripts from UK.

-Its strength lies in keeping options open while allowing students to specialise gradually, rather than locking decisions in early.
+The strength of this path lies in keeping options open while allowing students to specialise gradually, rather than locking decisions in early.